 Ottawa University provides a variety of opportunities for students to become involved outside the classroom.
-From campus government to professional groups, and from campus ministries to intramurals, OU students never feel bored.
+From campus government to professional groups, and from campus ministries to intramurals, there is always something for OU students to do.

 CAMPUS FINE ARTS, MUSIC AND THEATRE GROUPS